 Ben has a BA (Hons) in Mathematical Sciences from Merton College, Oxford and an MSc in Mathematical Modelling and Scientific Computing, from Somerville College, Oxford.
 He occasionally wonders about doing a PhD, but isn’t quite sure he’d cope with all the sitting down.

 He trained as a secondary maths teacher with a PGCE at Oxford University Department of Education, and has taught at the King’s School, Oxfordshire, Poole Grammar School, Dorset and Canford School, Dorset.
-He teaches online for the MEI’s Further Maths Support Programme, with their Live Online Tuition and Live Interactive Lectures, and also runs professional development for teachers, in person and via their Live Online Professional Development programme.
+He sometimes teaches online for the MEI’s Advanced Maths Support Programme, and also runs professional development for teachers, in person and via their Live Online Professional Development programme.